- Books, Literature, and Writing»

 Come, fellow Vikings, follow me, open-armed into the hereafter and take what comes without flinching!
 A man must think of what his fellows will one day say about him.
 Should he wish an easy living, men will remember him less easily than had he battled through life with a cheery grin and a good word for his foe!

-Odin takes care of the fleet of foot with equal cheer by leading him to Hel's embrace - he who runs lives too long to be his maker's son.
+Odin takes care of the fleet of foot with equal cheer by leading him to Hel's embrace - he who runs from danger lives too long to be his maker's son.

 Sail on, brave warrior, hold hard the steerboard arm to find new lands and hold fast to them by the sweat on your brow, that your sons - and their sons - do well by you!